Quantifying repulsiveness of determinantal point processes: Stationary DPPs

 However, this example is very particular and represents in some sense the extreme case of a DPP without any interaction, while DPPs are in general repulsive as discussed at the end of this section.

-Definition~\ref{DPPdefinition} does not ensure existence or unicity of $DPP(C)$, but if it exists, then it is unique, see \cite{hough2009zeros}.
-Concerning existence, a general result, including the non stationary case, was proved by O. Macchi in \cite{macchi1975coincidence}.
+Definition~\ref{DPPdefinition} does not ensure existence or unicity of $\operatorname{DPP}(C)$, but if it exists, then it is unique; see \cite{hough2009zeros}.
+Concerning existence, a general result, including the nonstationary case, was proved by Macchi \cite{macchi1975coincidence}.
 It relies on the Mercer representation of $C$ on any compact set.
-Unfortunately this representation is known only in a few cases, making the conditions impossible to verify in practice for most functions $C$.
+Unfortunately, this representation is known only in a few cases, making the conditions impossible to verify in practice for most functions $C$.
 Nevertheless, the situation becomes simpler in our stationary framework, where the conditions only involve the Fourier transform of $C$.
 We define the Fourier transform of a function $h\in L^1(\mathbb{R}^d)$ as